cmusmashlab/cmusmashlab.github.io/_publications/doplink.md

 abstract: |-
   Mobile and embedded electronics are pervasive in today's environment.
 As such, it is necessary to have a natural and intuitive way for users to indicate the intent to connect to these devices from a distance.
 We present DopLink, an ultrasonic-based device selection approach.
 It utilizes the already embedded audio hardware in smart devices to determine if a particular device is being pointed at by another device (i.e., the user waves their mobile phone at a target in a pointing motion).
 We evaluate the accuracy of DopLink in a controlled user study, showing that, within 3 meters, it has an average accuracy of 95% for device selection and 97% for finding relative device position.
 Finally, we show three applications of DopLink: rapid device pairing, home automation, and multi-display synchronization.
 authors:
-- aumi
+- Md.
+Tanvir Islam Aumi
-- gupta
+- Sidhant Gupta
 - goel
-- larson
+- Eric Larson
-- patel
+- Shwetak Patel
-award: ''
 bibtex: |-
   @inproceedings{Aumi:2013:DUD:2493432.2493515,
    author = {Aumi, Md Tanvir Islam and Gupta, Sidhant and Goel, Mayank and Larson, Eric and Patel, Shwetak},